 (d) Camber angle on the rear axle set to 0 ± 0.1 degrees;

-(e) In addition, toe IN/OUT in absolute value shall be lower than or equal to the values used for candidate vehicles for front axle.
+(e) In addition, toe IN/OUT in absolute value shall be less than or equal to the values used for candidate vehicles for front axle.

 1.6.4.
-Vehicle acceptable suspension and static tuning for 4WD vehicles
+Vehicles’ acceptable suspension and static tuning for 4WD vehicles

-4WD vehicles may be used if only one axle is applied as drive axle.
+4WD vehicles may be used if only one axle is applied as the drive axle.
 In this case, they are considered as FWD or RWD, depending on the configuration.

 1.6.5.
-Vehicles acceptable suspension and static tuning for AWD vehicles
+Vehicles’ acceptable suspension and static tuning for AWD vehicles

-Vehicle with permanent 4WD shall respect the RWD vehicles settings described in paragraph 1.6.3. of this Annex.
+Vehicles with permanent 4WD shall respect the RWD vehicles settings described in paragraph 1.6.3..

 1.6.6.
-In case no vehicle respecting conditions described in paragraph 1.6.2., 1.6.3., 1.6.4. or 1.6.5., the following process shall be used:
+In the case that no vehicle respects the conditions described in paragraphs 1.6.2., 1.6.3., 1.6.4. or 1.6.5., the following process shall be used:

-(a) Measurement with at least 4 different vehicles (if 4 vehicles available or all the available vehicles if less than 4) able to fit the candidate tyres must demonstrate that the settings limits cannot be achieved.
-The vehicles shall be less than two years old and made by 4 different carmakers.
+(a) Measurement with at least 4 different vehicles (if 4 vehicles available or all the available vehicles if less than 4) able to fit the candidate tyres shall demonstrate that the settings limits cannot be achieved.
+The vehicles shall be less than two years old and made by 4 different vehicle manufacturers.

 (b) Select vehicles (both reference and candidate vehicles) respecting following criteria:

-(i) Front Toe IN/OUT angle shall respect the previously given tolerances (0° +/- tolerance);
+(i) Front Toe IN/OUT angle shall respect the previously given tolerances (0 degree +/- tolerance);

-(ii) Front camber angle shall not differ by more than 0.5° between Reference and Candidate vehicle.
-Reference vehicle shall have a Front Camber lower than or equal to the respective value of the candidate vehicle, in absolute value;
+(ii) Front camber angle shall not differ by more than 0.5 degrees between Reference and Candidate vehicle.
+Reference vehicle shall have a Front Camber less than or equal to the respective value of the candidate vehicle, in absolute value;

-(iii) Rear camber angle shall not differ by more than 0.6° between reference and candidate vehicle.
-Reference vehicle shall have a rear camber lower than or equal to the respective value of the candidate vehicle, in absolute value;
+(iii) Rear camber angle shall not differ by more than 0.6 degrees between reference and candidate vehicle.
+Reference vehicle shall have a rear camber less than or equal to the respective value of the candidate vehicle, in absolute value;

-(iv) Rear Toe IN/OUT angle shall not differ by more than 0.1° between reference and candidate vehicle.
-Reference vehicle shall have a rear toe lower than or equal to the respective value of the candidate vehicle, in absolute value;
+(iv) Rear Toe IN/OUT angle shall not differ by more than 0.1 degrees between reference and candidate vehicle.
+Reference vehicle shall have a rear toe less than or equal to the respective value of the candidate vehicle, in absolute value;

 (v) In addition, the following limits shall be respected for candidate vehicles with loaded condition as described in paragraph 1.5.4.: